My grandfather owned for life one farm,

 Remembrance smells to me as of old tales

-like those we hear from the Holy Scripts.
+like those we hear from the Holy Scriptures.

 Although I know bygones must be bygones,